 Although they are influenced by other people, individuals are autonomous moral agents.
 Their personal behaviour affects the lives of other people, they exert moral influence, and their participation in politics (which is the subject of chapter 6) is informed by their moral values – as illustrated:

 Moral influence lacks the penalties available in law, for example, and so it may be perceived to be weak – but it can be just as effective as power exerted in the other dimensions, if not more so.
-For example, Alexis de Tocqueville observed the power of public opinion in 19th-century America, for example, in his book Democracy in America:
+Alexis de Tocqueville observed the power of public opinion in 19th-century America, for example, in his book Democracy in America:

 “The multitude require no laws to coerce those who think not like themselves: public disapprobation is enough; a sense of their loneliness and impotence overtakes them and drives them to despair.”
 [Part II, Book 3, section 48]